Guide to Postgraduate Applications • Guide to US Applications

 How to Write Your Letter of Continued Interest

-If you have been deferred from your US early application round to the Regular Decision round, or have been placed on a waitlist, you might be wondering what you can do next.
-Since this is not an outright rejection, there are a few things you can do to improve your chances of getting an admit.
+If you have been deferred from your US early application round to the Regular Decision round, or have been placed on a waitlist for either your undergraduate or postgraduate applications, you might be wondering what you can do next.
+Since this is not an outright rejection, there are a few things you can do to improve your chances of getting admitted.
 One of them is writing a clear and coherent Letter of Continued Interest (LOCI).

-A LOCI can be used when deferred as an opportunity to update the college on any developments in your application, whether it be academic, extracurricular or personal.
-For example, if you have received an award for academic excellence or have been recognised for a sport in which you have participated, include this in your letter.
+A LOCI can be used when deferred as an opportunity to update the college on any developments in your application, whether it be academic, extracurricular, personal or professional.
+For example, if you have received an award for academic excellence or have been promoted at work, include this in your letter.
 If placed on a waitlist, your LOCI can show the college that you are still interested in attending, should you get an offer of admission.

 Will the LOCI make a difference?

 There is no guarantee that a LOCI will make a difference.
-However, it can increase your chances of an admission as it communicates your desire to attend the college despite the initial set back.
-When you are re-evaluated in the regular decision pool of applicants, admissions officers will not only be looking for students who are academically qualified but also for those who indicate a stronger interest in attending their college.
+However, it can increase your chances of getting admitted as it communicates your desire to attend the college, despite the initial setback.
+When you are re-evaluated, admissions officers will not only be looking at applicants who are academically qualified but also at those who indicate a stronger interest in attending their college.

 When should you send a LOCI?

 First, you should make sure that your college will accept a LOCI.
 If the college clearly asks you not to send any additional information, then don’t send it!

 Second, you should not send your LOCI immediately following the initial admission decision.
 Instead, give the admissions office time to re-set after admissions notifications have gone out.
 You don’t want your communication to get lost in all the traffic.
 When it comes to undergraduate admissions, most applicants from the Early Decision pool who have been deferred to the Regular Decision pool will be given a timeline by which they can submit any update which includes a LOCI, usually until 31 January.